irvnet/kube101/README.md

 ## Initial set up

-1. In a browser, open the [kubernetes playground](http://labs.play-with-k8s.com/) and confirm you are not a robot.
+1. In a browser, open the [kubernetes playground](http://labs.play-with-k8s.com/) and log in using either a Docker Hub id or a GitHub id.
+Then click on **Start**.

 2. Click on **ADD NEW INSTANCE** to set up your first node.
 Make a note of the IP address shown when it starts.
 Replace `10.0.10.4` in the command examples using curl with your node1 IP address.